 When is it the right time to say see you later?

 After spending time with a friend, do you feel whole, loving, *energized*, and informed?
 Legit HAPPY?
 Well, great!
 You have a good friend who is filling your soul!
 Make sure you’re checking in on them as much as they do for you—they are gem humans with insight and empathy, and they deserve that same energy back from the people in their lives.

 It’s a huge red flag, and time to set boundaries with that person—or, soon enough, leave the friendship altogether—when your friend doesn’t have the same capacity for you; when you feel depleted after spending time with them.
 Are you constantly talking about them and their issues without getting a word in edgewise?
 Do they call you only in the case of an “emergency” or as a reason to party?
 As a reformed party girl, this one hits hard.
-It’s like getting rid of f*ck buddies: Sure, they’re great in the moment, and you’ve got some great memories.
+It’s like getting rid of f*ck buddies: Sure, they’re great at the moment, and you’ve got some great memories.
 But you’re looking for something that can happen during the day and over brunch now, not so much over booming speakers and three (or more) vodka sodas.

-Whether it’s a committed relationship, having a baby, a change in job location, the fact that one of you are sobering up (let’s get HONEST), interests change (see above); these are the things every adult struggles with when they have a longstanding friendship.
+Whether it’s a committed relationship, having a baby, a change in job location, the fact that one of you is sobering up (let’s get HONEST), or a change in interests (see above), these are the things every adult struggles with when they have a longstanding friendship.
 For the sake of your new life—and let me just say GOOD 4 U—you *must* cut off the people who aren’t supporting you through those beautiful but difficult transitions.
 You owe it to yourself to be your favorite person if they aren’t equipped to be.